Battle of Franklin: Breakthrough and repulse in the Federal center

+For years afterward, the ferocity of the combat at extremely close quarters made the battle stand out in many of the veterans' memories.
+The historian, Jonathan Steplyk noted that the involvement of the field officers alongside their troops in the "frenzied brawl" showed the desperation with which they fought as regimental officers were normally expected to lead and inspire their men instead of getting directly involved.
+Many a field-grade officer in the U.S. forces actually used their swords as weapons that day.
+After having his horse shot out from under him and taking a bullet, Arthur MacArthur ran through a Confederate major who had just shot him in the chest.
+Opdycke riding his horse emptied his pistol at the Rebels and then dismounted to use it as club until it broke; grabbing a musket, he began clubbing the enemy with that.
+Steplyk writes that a reason the combat may have stood out so vividly for veterans was because the closeness was so exceptional; many of the Army of the Ohio and the Army of Tennessee had fought since Shiloh, but this combat was the first time they saw the bayonet and musket butt used with such abandon.

 Firing continued around the Carter house and gardens for hours.
 Many in Brown's division were driven back to the Federal earthworks, where many were pinned down for the remainder of the evening, unable to either advance or flee.
 Each side fired through embrasures or over the top of the parapets at close range in an attempt to dislodge the other.
 Brown's division suffered significant losses, including Brown, who was wounded, and all four of his brigade commanders were casualties.
 Brown's brigade under Brig.
 Gen. George W. Gordon had angled to the right during the advance, joining Cleburne's division to the east of the pike.
 Their attack near the cotton gin was driven back from the breastworks and was then subjected to devastating cross fire from Reilly's brigade to their front and the brigade of Col. John S. Casement, on Reilly's right.
 Cleburne was killed in the attack and 14 of his brigade and regimental commanders were casualties.

 That some Union troops were armed with Spencer and Henry repeating rifles added to the otherwise considerable advantages of the defenders.
 Near the Carter House, 350 men of the 12th Kentucky and 65th Illinois fired 16-shot, lever-action Henry rifles, the predecessors to the Winchester repeating rifle.
-These rifles, capable of at least 10 shots per minute, gave these men several times more firepower than typical infantrymen with the more common muzzle-loading rifle-muskets.
+These rifles were capable of at least 15 to 30 shots per minute, which gave these men several times more firepower than typical infantrymen with more common muzzle-loading rifle-muskets.